 The LGPS is a funded defined benefit scheme, with the assets held in separate trustee administered funds.
 The College is a member of three Local Government Pension Schemes: the Norfolk scheme, the Cambridgeshire (ex CCAH) scheme and the Cambridgeshire (ex Isle College) scheme.
 The Cambridgeshire (ex CCAH) scheme and the Cambridgeshire (ex Isle College) scheme, (the "Cambridgeshire Schemes") are both closed to new members.
+Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of an FE body in the statutory sector closure, where there is no transfer or merger, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
+The guarantee came into force on 12 November 2024.

-The total contribution to the Norfolk and Cambridgeshire schemes made in respect of the year ended 31 July 2023 was £2,783,285 (2022: £2,500,787) of which employer contributions totalled £2,270,127 (2022: £2,045,548), and employees' contributions totalled £513,158 (2022: £455,239).
+The total contribution to the Norfolk and Cambridgeshire schemes made in respect of the year ended 31 July 2024 was £3,261,277 (2023: £2,783,285) of which employer contributions totalled £2,669,625 (2023: £2,270,127), and employees' contributions totalled £591,651 (2023: £513,158).
 The employer's contribution rate is currently 26.3%.
 The College also pays an annual deficit recovery contribution which has been agreed until 31 March 2026.
-In the year to 31 July 2023 the College will pay a deficit contribution of £261,667 (2022: 357,000).
+In the year to 31 July 2024 the College will pay a deficit contribution of £65,333 (2023: 261,667).
 The contribution rate for employees is 5.5% to 12.5%.